RossWhitehead/AWS-notes/Networking.md

 * Globally unique and reachable over the internet.
 * VPC and subnet sizing for IPv6 = /56 and /64.

+### VPC Flow Logs

+* A flow log enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+* Published to Amazon CloudWatch Logs or Amazon S3.

 ## Routing

 * A VPC has a primary and optionally multiple secondary CIDR block associations.
 For each CIDR block a route is automatically added to the VPC route tables to enable routing within the VPC.